Why Follower Counts Don’t Matter and What to Look at Instead. A quick, down, and dirty guide to metrics.

 Questions?
 Ask away in the comments!

 Need specific help with any or all of this?
-Click on one of the two buttons below to get started.
+Click on the button below to get started.
 I'm ready when you are, and look forward to hearing from you soon!